-Bryan’s unconventional career began when he stumbled upon an abandoned, dog-eared copy of Henry Horenstein’s Black and White Photography: A Basic Manual and built a makeshift darkroom while studying engineering at the University of Michigan.
-After graduation he left engineering for big business, building a successful career with an international management consulting firm.
-However, Bryan found his job unfulfilling and was troubled by the environmental impact of his clients.
+Bryan David Griffith explores profound issues using simple forms and materials.
+An interdisciplinary artist, he works across multiple media and learns or invents new techniques as needed to convey the concepts in each body of work.
+Griffith’s unconventional career began when he stumbled upon an abandoned, dog-eared photo manual and built a makeshift darkroom while studying engineering at the University of Michigan.
+After graduation he worked for an international management consulting firm, but found his job unfulfilling and was troubled by the environmental impact of his clients.
 He ultimately resigned to follow his conscience.
-In order to pursue photography full-time, he adopted a simple nomadic life, camping out and saving every dime for film and gas.
-This experience led to a personal connection with America’s public lands, reflected in his first body of work, Listen to the Wild.
-When Bryan’s van broke down in Flagstaff, Arizona, he fell in love with the mountain town—and then his wife, Tasha—and has called it home ever since.
+He bought an old van to live out of, saving every dime for gas and supplies as he toured the country to build a new career as an artist.
+When Griffith’s van broke down in Flagstaff, he fell in love with the town—and then his wife, Tasha—and never left.